The First Writing Requirement

 Fulfilling the First Writing Requirement

-There are five paths to completing the FWR.
-The first four require, for “successful completion,” earning a final grade of C- or better.
-A student who receives a grade below C- for an ENWR course will receive no credit for it; such a student’s transcript will show a designation of “NC” for No Credit, and the student who have to retake the course to fulfill the first writing requirement.:
+There are four paths to completing the First Writing Requirement (FWR).
+The first three require, for “successful completion,” earning a final grade of C- or better.
+A student who receives a grade below C- for an ENWR course will receive no credit for it; such a student’s transcript will show a designation of “NC” for No Credit, and the student will have to retake the course to fulfill the first writing requirement.:

 - Note: Beginning in the Fall of 2017, the College will no longer grant exemptions from the First Writing Requirement to entering first-year students (except Echols Scholars.)

 - Note: Courses taken to fulfill the First Writing Requirement cannot also satisfy either the Second Writing Requirement or the Artistic, Interpretive, and Philosophical Inquiry (AIP) requirement in the new curriculum.

 If you did not earn placement on the FWR+ track but you have reason to think that you should have, you may submit a portfolio of your strongest academic arguments for review.
 To do so, please send a short letter requesting a portfolio placement review and indicating why an FWR+ placement is appropriate to your ability level.
 The letter should indicate your test scores, briefly describe your experience with writing academic arguments, and provide an e-mail address at which you can be contacted.
 For record keeping purposes, please also include your UVa e-mail address.

 Along with this letter, include copies of three of your strongest academic essays.
 (Note: rather than simply presenting a narrative or factual summary, each of these essays should present a focused claim, evaluate counter-claims and relevant contrary evidence, and develop a well-supported argument.)